 •To fulfill the Green Kill mandate which is to be a working model of inclusion.

 Exhibition Spaces (diagram attached for reference)

 Space One: 10 feet high by 16 feet long.
 This is a featured space in the front room of Green Kill.
-The cost is 30 dollars for four weeks exhibition period per artist.

 Space Two: 10 feet high by 16 feet long.
 This is a featured space in the front room of Green Kill.
-The cost is 30 dollars for four weeks exhibition period per artist.

 There is additional space in each street window which can accommodate sculpture and artisan’s work.
 The charge for each of the two window spaces is 20 dollars for four weeks.